 - There are also some major limitations inherent in the design of this study.
 Depression and anxiety scores are based on surveys carried out by their parents.
 It is likely there will be some unconscious reporting bias here as parents who have decided to actively support social transition will really want their transgender kids to be seen as psychologically healthy.

-- It must also be noted that the transgender children in this study are amongst the first to convince their parents and society to let then socially transition so young.
+- It must also be noted that the transgender children in this study are among the first to convince their parents and society to let them socially transition so young.
 These children may well be unusually articulate/emotionally aware.
 We can’t rule out some unknown confounding factor that is unique to this ‘first mover’ group that will not been seen as socially transitioning becomes more common and widespread.

-The fact still remains that the move towards gender affirmation in children is not an evidence-based approach and is experimental.
-Long-term studies are urgently needed in this area
+The fact remains that the move towards gender affirmation in children is not an evidence-based approach and is experimental.
+Long-term studies are urgently needed in this area.

 This is an increasingly popular way for females to flatten the appearance of their breasts.
 Social media and magazines like Cosmopolitan are full of advice on chest binding for young people.
 As a result it is now very common practice for young females in the transgender community.